Search Icon

 Types of Mulch

 Mulch can be divided into two categories, biodegradable and non-biodegradable.
 In this blog we have been discussing the benefits of using biodegradable mulches, like wood chips, bark nuggets, even playground chip.
 However, non-biodegradable mulch can be used too.
-This type of mulch would include slate, shingle, gravel, stone chippings and other decorative aggregates.
 Although non-biodegradable mulch will offer no addition of fertility to the soil, they will still suppress weeds and help to retain moisture.
+At Eco we sell various varieties of eco organic mulch.